 Unless the motor of the boat is 15 horsepower or less, adult supervision is required when children between the ages of 10 to 14 are operating a boat.

 You should always have enough life jackets for the number of people on your boat, and they should be easily accessible.
-Children under the age of 14 must wear a life jacket on boats 19 feet or longer whenever the boat is under power (this includes manual power!)
+Children under the age of 14 must wear a life jacket on boats 19 feet or less whenever the boat is under power (this includes manual power!)

 Do you have questions about the laws on Lake Coeur d’Alene?
 Contact the team at Hagadone Marine before you head out on the water.